Ringworm, or tinea, refers to several types of contagious fungal infections of the top layer of the skin, scalp, and nails.

 The most common treatments for scalp ringworm are oral antifungals (tablets).
 However, the choice of medication will depend on the type of fungi involved.

-Shaving a child's head - there is no evidence that this reduces ringworm infection, or accelerates recovery time.
+Shaving a child's head: There is no evidence that this reduces ringworm infection or accelerates recovery time.

-Skin ringworm and groin infections treatment
+Skin ringworm and groin infection

 If symptoms are severe, or if they cover a large area of the body and do not respond to OTC medications, the doctor may prescribe a prescription-strength topical medication.

 The doctor may prescribe an oral medication (taken by mouth).
 Oral medications can have some side effects, including stomach upset, rash, or abnormal liver function.

 Caring for the skin during infection

 Care for the skin properly can help speed recovery.

 - Pat the skin with a towel in tender areas, but do not rub.